oryon-dominik/tesseract-simple-gui/README.md

 # Tesseract simple GUI

-A very simple graphical User Interface for the OCR-Software [Tesseract](https://github.com/tesseract-ocr/tesseract) written in Python
+A very simple graphical User Interface for the OCR-Software [Tesseract](https://github.com/tesseract-ocr/tesseract) written in Python.

 The pure purpose is to convert images to .txt files via GUI - no special cases are adressed.
 Feel free to request features though.

 ![Example Screenshot](/screenshot/tss_simple_screen01.png?raw=true "Screenshot")

 ## Installation

 Windows Users can download the [executable](https://github.com/oryon-dominik/tesseract_simple_gui/blob/master/tss_simple.exe) and run the program as a standalone.
-(Don't forget to include the `lang.json` and the `tss_simple.ico` or the program will crash)
+(Don't forget to include the `lang.json` and the `tss_simple.ico` in the exe's directory or the program will crash)

 Other OSs have to compile for themselves or just use the script.

-A valid installation of tesseract in your path-environment is required.
+A valid **installation of tesseract** in your path-environment **is required**.
 You may follow the installation-instructions in the tesseract repository.

 Windows Users may use a [Windows-Installer](https://github.com/UB-Mannheim/tesseract/wiki).